-As stated in its equal employment policy, the University prohibits discrimination against any employee or applicant for employment, on the basis of his or her veteran or disability status.
-Individuals covered under this policy include disabled veterans, special disabled veterans, recently separated veterans, Armed Forces Service Medal veterans, Veterans of the Vietnam Era, other protected veterans, and individuals with physical or mental impairments which substantially limit one or more major life activities.
-Additionally, the University prohibits harassment of employees or applicants for employment based on veteran and/or disability status.
+It is the policy of Georgia State University not to discriminate against any employee or applicant for employment because he or she is an individual with a disability, a disabled veteran or a veteran of the Vietnam era.
 It is also the policy of Georgia State University to take affirmative action to employ and advance in employment qualified disabled veterans, veterans of the Vietnam era and individuals with disabilities.
-This policy applies to all employment actions including, but not limited to advertising, recruitment, hiring, compensation, retention, training, demotion, promotion or transfer, layoff or terminations and tenure.
-Persons wishing to self-identify or file a complaint should contact the AVP of Opportunity Development at 10 Park Place Suite 460, Atlanta, GA 30303-3085, (404) 413-2567.
+This policy applies to all employment actions including, but not limited to, advertising, recruitment, hiring, compensation, retention, training, demotion, promotion or transfer, layoff or termination and tenure.
+Persons wishing to self-identify as an individual with a disability, disabled veteran or veteran of the Vietnam era or file a complaint should contact the Director of Affirmative Action at Ten Park Place South Suite 460, Atlanta, GA 30303-3083, 404-651-2567.

-Every member of this university community is expected to uphold this policy as a matter of mutual respect and fundamental fairness in human relations.
-The policy has my unequivocal support and I expect all members of the staff, faculty and student body to join me in order to ensure that nondiscriminatory practices are followed at Georgia State University.
+Every member of the university community is expected to uphold this policy as a matter of mutual respect and fundamental fairness in human relations.
+This policy has the unequivocal support of the Office of the President and all members of the staff, faculty and student body are expected to ensure that nondiscriminatory practices are followed at Georgia State University.